-With ongoing monitoring of student progress in the classroom, the teacher is able to identify students at risk and provide intervention when required.
+Lastly, an important benefit of ongoing monitoring of student progress in the classroom is that the teacher is able to identify students at risk and provide intervention when required.
 Additional support and instruction can be given to at-risk students and areas that need to be retaught or taught differently can be identified.
 Monitoring all students on a regular basis ensures that no student ‘slips through the gap’.
 It also highlights those students that require extension and more challenging tasks.

 There are so many more benefits of monitoring student progress, we couldn’t possibly list them all!

 Here are some of our favourite resources to get you going: